yoidog/Herb/README.md

 The only way to fix this is to use an IDE.

-The creator uses Eclipse IDE, the simplest out there.
+The creator uses Eclipse IDE, the simplest one out there.